Home / Resume / Hospitality / Resort Resume

 Leverage any event experience

-Planned events for school, church, or volunteer organizations?
+Planned events for school, church, camp, or volunteer organizations?
 That counts.
-Frame it in resort terms.
+Frame it in resort terms: attendee counts, activity programming, and scheduling.

 Show willingness to relocate